ThomasQuinnKelly/bip-reference-person/bip-reference-inttest/README.md

 `src/inttest/resources/logback-test.xml` - Logback Console Appender pattern and loggers defined for this project

-`src/inttest/resources/config/referenceperson-dev.properties` – DEV configuration properties such as URL are specified here.
+`src/inttest/resources/config/vetservices-inttest-dev.properties` – DEV configuration properties such as URL are specified here.

-`src/inttest/resources/config/referenceperson-stage.properties` – STAGE configuration properties such as URL are specified here.
+`src/inttest/resources/config/vetservices-inttest-stage.properties` – STAGE configuration properties such as URL are specified here.

+**Note: All the configurations are defined external to the code and is per profile/environment.
+The naming conversion of the file vetservices-inttest-<env>.properties**

 ## Execution